Down syndrome: Physical

 People with Down syndrome may have these physical characteristics: a small chin, epicanthic folds, low muscle tone, a flat nasal bridge, and a protruding tongue.
 A protruding tongue is caused by low tone and weak facial muscles, and often corrected with myofunctional exercises.
 Some characteristic airway features can lead to obstructive sleep apnea in around half of those with Down syndrome.
 Other common features include: excessive joint flexibility, extra space between big toe and second toe, a single crease of the palm, and short fingers.

 Instability of the atlantoaxial joint occurs in about 1–2%.
-Atlantoaxial instability may cause myelopathy due to cervical spinal cord compression later in life, this often manifests as new onset weakness, problems with coordination, bowel or bladder incontinence, and gait dysfunction.
+Atlantoaxial instability may cause myelopathy due to cervical spinal cord compression later in life, this often manifests as new onset weakness, problems with co-ordination, bowel or bladder incontinence, and gait dysfunction.
 Serial imaging cannot reliably predict future cervical cord compression, but changes can be seen on neurological exam.
 The condition is surgically corrected with spine surgery.

 Growth in height is slower, resulting in adults who tend to have short stature—the average height for men is 154 cm, and for women is 142 cm.
-Individuals with Down syndrome are at increased risk for obesity as they age due to hypothyroidism, other medical issues and lifestyle.
+Individuals with Down syndrome are at increased risk for obesity as they age due to increased risk of hypothyroidism, other medical issues and lifestyle.
 Growth charts have been developed specifically for children with Down syndrome.